ldbib/MEDLINEXMLToJSON/README.md

 ## Changelog

+### Version 1.2.1 - 20th of August 2014
+Made numbers actual numbers in the JSON string instead of everything being strings.

 ### Version 1.2.0 - 19th of August 2014
 Added optional alternative callback functionality to continously call callback with each MEDLINE entry in JSON instead of all the JSON at once.